robertwayne/dpymenus/README.md

 # Discord Menus
-`discord-menus` is an add-on for the `discord.py` library that lets your quickly build stateful menus that respond to chat input within the Discord client.
+`dpymenus` is an add-on for the `discord.py` library that lets your quickly build stateful menus that respond to chat input within the Discord client.

 ### Installation
-`pip install discord-menus`
+`pip install dpymenus`

 ### Usage
 First, you must instantiate a new Menu.
 You must pass in a reference to your bot client and